BAkinmarin/the-cleaning-hack-calculator/README.md

 <a name="plan"></a>
 ### Pre-project Planning

-> For my portfolio project 3, I wanted to address a real need hence my decision to create a cleaning estimate calculator for The Cleaning Hack, a real and active cleaning business.
+> For my third portfolio project, I aimed to address a real need, hence the idea to create a cleaning estimate calculator for The Cleaning Hack, an active cleaning business.

 > After discussing with the business owner and identifying a gap in their internal processes, particularly in automating cleaning estimates and lead tracking, I was confident in my decision.

 > Using Lucid Chart, I created a flow diagram to help visualise the steps and logic needed to make the project design and execution as efficient as possible.